-Fortunately James Lind persevered and about 50 years later citrus fruit was finally accepted and used for the prevention and treatment of scurvy on sailing vessels.
+Fortunately James Lind persevered and nearly 50 years later citrus fruit was finally accepted and used for the prevention and treatment of scurvy on sailing vessels.
 So, in summary:

-The cure for scurvy was ignored for nearly 200 years after its discovery.
+The cure for scurvy was ignored by the medical community for nearly 200 years after its discovery.